Content Marketing Metrics to Supercharge Your ROI

 social media content marketing metrics 2

-Reach represents the total count of unique users who have encountered your content, regardless of how many times they may have seen it
+Reach represents the total count of unique users who have encountered your content, regardless of how often they may have seen it.

 We’ll use the same example on the Facebook platform to make it easier for you to understand.
 So, if you have 5,000 followers and each views your content twice, your reach remains at 5,000 since it focuses on the number of distinct individuals reached.